 - The main villain of The Land Before Time series is Red Claw, the "biggest, meanest, most ferocious Sharptooth of all".
-Which is a HUGE example of an Informed Ability as Red Claw is probably among the least dangerous Sharpteeth to appear in the entire series (he retreated after having fruit catapulted at him), especially in comparison with the first film's antagonist, who actually caused the death of Littlefoot's mother.
+Which is a HUGE example of an Informed Ability as Red Claw is probably among the least dangerous Sharpteeth to appear in the entire series (he retreated after having fruit catapulted at him), especially in comparison with the first film's antagonist, who famously killed Littlefoot's mother.

 - There was a cartoon called The Adventures of T-Rex, about a group of anthropomorphic T. rexes that fight crime.
 Yeah.

 - Naturally, there is a T. rex in Cadillacs and Dinosaurs

 - In Dino-Riders, Big Bad Krulos rides a Tyrannosaurus rex into battle.
 In one episode, the Rulons plopped a young T. rex in the middle of the Valorians' camp and let its parents wreak havoc.

 - The Big Bad of Dinosaucers was a T. rex named "Genghis Rex".
 Funnily enough, the leader of the heroes was an Allosaurus, the first of many Bash Brothers-ish counterparts that make up the cast, and the show also features Teryx, a very rare heroic maniraptor.

 - "The Scary Door" segment in Bender's Game features "the humblest of God's creatures: The Tyrannosaurus rex" taking down alien saucers.